Pipe Repair in Riverside County, CA

 When homeowners in Corona, Jurupa Valley, or Riverside decide to invest in a whole-home repipe, one of the most frequently asked Google searches is, “What is the best material for repiping a house?”
 Today, the industry standard has narrowed down to two primary contenders: traditional Copper and modern PEX (Cross-linked Polyethylene).
 Both are excellent materials, but they have distinct differences that fit different homes and budgets.

 The Traditional Standard: Copper Piping For over half a century, rigid copper piping was the absolute gold standard in American plumbing.
 It is incredibly durable, naturally resists bacterial growth, and handles extreme heat exceptionally well.
 When installed correctly, a copper plumbing system can easily last 50 to 70 years.
-Furthermore, copper is highly valued in the real estate market; buyers love seeing gleaming copper pipes in a utility room.
+Also copper is highly valued in the real estate market; buyers love seeing gleaming copper pipes in a utility room.

 However, copper has its drawbacks.
 First, the material itself is very expensive, and because it is rigid, it requires a massive amount of labor to cut, fit, and meticulously solder every single joint with an open torch inside your walls.
 More importantly for Southern California residents, copper is highly susceptible to the hard water minerals prevalent in the Inland Empire, which can cause microscopic pinhole leaks over time.

 The Modern Marvel: PEX Tubing PEX has rapidly become the dominant material for residential repiping, and for excellent reasons.
 PEX is a highly durable, flexible plastic tubing.
 Its flexibility is its greatest superpower.
-Plumbers can seamlessly snake long, continuous runs of PEX through walls, around corners, and over ceiling joists without needing to cut the drywall to install elbow joints.
+Plumbers can smoothly snake long, continuous runs of PEX through walls, around corners, and over ceiling joists without needing to cut the drywall to install elbow joints.
 Fewer joints in a plumbing system mean drastically fewer places for potential leaks to occur.

 For Riverside County, PEX is particularly brilliant because its flexibility allows it to easily expand, contract, and subtly shift with our local seismic micro-tremors without snapping.
 PEX is completely immune to hard water scale buildup and will never rust or corrode.
 Finally, because the material is cheaper and the installation is significantly faster than copper, a PEX repipe is generally much more affordable for the average homeowner.
 Our Rooter King technicians are highly certified in both materials and will gladly help you choose the perfect option for your specific home architecture and budget.

-Contact Rooter King Today for Reliable Pipe Solutions
+Contact Rooter King